kjmm22/kris-gatsby-codex/README.md

 ## Deploying to Netlify

 Connect this repository to Netlify and set the build command to `npm run build` and the publish directory to `public`.
+If you encounter build issues on Netlify related to Node or dependencies, ensure the Node version is set to `18` in your Netlify build settings.